When is the best time to visit Germany?

 Southern Germany has a more “continental climate” because it is further away from the coastline and has a lot of high mountains (for example the Alpes).
 Therefore, in southern German regions and cities, such as Munich in Bavaria, the weather tends to get hotter during the summer.
 But in the winter, it also gets colder with usually more snowfall.

 Northern Germany is located close to two seas: The North Sea in the west and the Baltic Sea in the east.
 Therefore, we have a more “maritime climate” here.
 The winters are milder and not as cold, and the summers are usually not that hot.
-It is also windier and there is often more rain in northern Germany.
+It can also be windier and there is often more rain in northern Germany.

 Seafront in Bremerhaven, northern Germany

-The coastline of the North Sea in Bremerhaven, northern Germany
+The coastline of the North Sea in Bremerhaven, northern Germany (more than 7 million emigrants from all over Europe departed from here, maybe your ancestors were among them?)

 The four seasons in Germany